rcylwa/twitter_sentiment_api/README.md

 # Conclusions and TODOs

 Given more time I would certainly use libraries more suitable for real-life production grade applications like Tensorflow.
 Fast.ai is an easy-to-use tool giving great results but lacks ease of deployment and model export/import (I had problems loading models within a container).

+Also this project lacks of more thorough model building/selection with e.g. error analysis.
+The focus was mainly on getting something working.

-It is also important to note that instead of using local python server I should use something more production-grade like gunicorn.
+When it comes to deployment, it is important to note that instead of using local python server I should use something more production-grade like gunicorn.